Bronchiectasis in adults | Pūkahukahu hauā

 (Salam Hossein, 2012)

-Weakened immune system This is where your immune system is not able to fight infections properly.
-You can be born with this (called primary immunodeficiency), or get it later from another condition like HIV.
+• Weakened immune system: This is where your immune system isn't able to fight infections properly.
+You can be born with this – called primary immunodeficiency – or get it later from another condition such as HIV.

-Poor mucus clearance Having a condition like cystic fibrosis or primary ciliary dyskinesia where you can’t clear mucus properly.
+• Poor mucus clearance: Some conditions, such as cystic fibrosis or primary ciliary dyskinesia, mean you can't clear mucus properly.

-Smoking is not a major cause of bronchiectasis – many people with the condition have never smoked.
+Smoking is not a major cause – many people with bronchiectasis have never smoked.
 However, because smoking irritates your lungs it makes the condition worse.

 The main symptoms of bronchiectasis are coughing up lots of mucus (phlegm) and a long-term wet-sounding cough.
 The phlegm can be clear or different colours.
 Other symptoms include: